Dark-Dionysos/Rime-Rime-Wade-Giles-Romanization/README.md

 # Wade-Giles Romanization Input Schema for Rime
 This is an input schema for Rime, with which you can input Chinese characters through Wade-Giles Romanization.

-This is a standalone schema (independent of any other schemas), suitable for those who don't want other schemas on their disk.
+It is a standalone schema (independent of any other schemas), suitable for those who don't want other schemas on their disk.

-The schema provides the reverse lookup function, which depends on luna_pinyin, stroke, cangjie5, and the jyut6ping3 schema.
+It also provides the reverse lookup function, which depends on luna_pinyin, stroke, cangjie5, and the jyut6ping3 schema.
 # Installation
 For Windows 11 users:
 1. Download and install the Weasel